RoamGuru Roam Guru

 Coordinates: 52.3664° N, 4.9264° E

 Located in a former bathhouse beneath Amsterdam's largest windmill, this brewery produces excellent organic beers.
-The outdoor terrace is perfect for sunny afternoons, and brewery tours offer behind-the-scenes access.
+The outdoor terrace is one of Amsterdam's great summer drinking spots.
+Brewery tours offer behind-the-scenes access.
+Try the IJwit (wheat beer) or the seasonal specials.
+The setting—windmill, canal, industrial architecture—is pure Amsterdam.

 Beer Temple